Nigel Terry: Television

 An early television appearance was as the agoraphobic Harry Mandrake in the Randall and Hopkirk (Deceased) episode "Somebody Just Walked Over My Grave" (1970).

 His main US and British television appearances include Covington Cross, a series set in medieval times.
 He also appeared in Casualty as Denny, as General Cobb in the Doctor Who episode "The Doctor's Daughter" and as Gabriel Piton in Highlander: The Series.
 He also played Sam Jacobs in a two-part Waking the Dead episode titled "Anger Management".
 He appeared in Pie in the Sky series 3 episode 3 "Irish Stew" as Byron de Goris.
 He also appeared in an episode of Foyle's War.

-Personal life
+Personal life and death

-After 30 years of living in London, Terry returned to reside in Cornwall in 1993.
-Terry was a very private person.

-He died in Newquay, Cornwall, of emphysema, on 30 April 2015.
+In 1993, after 30 years of living in London, Terry moved back to Cornwall.
+He was a very private person.
+Terry died of emphysema in Newquay, Cornwall, on 30 April 2015, at the age of 69.
 In the absence of any surviving close family, his memorial service was organised by close friends Maggie Steed and David Horovitch in Truro on 19 May 2015, attended by fellow actors and friends.